andrulonis/rsass-mapping-study-rep-pkg/README.md

-# How is software architecture-based self-adaptation applied in robotics?
+# Software Architecture-based Self-adaptation in Robotics
 This repository is a companion page for the following (pending) publication:
 > Author Names.
 Publication year.
 Thesis / Paper title.
 Publication venue / proceedings.